 For centuries, people have used clay and mud masks to beautify skin.
 Natural mud and clay masks are time-tested in their ability to remove impurities from the skin, unclog pores, control excessive oil production, and promote an overall healthy glow to the skin without leaving behind residues that clog the pores afterward.
 September 30 is designated as National Mud Mask Day, so it’s a perfect day to visit your favorite spa and pamper your skin.

 The use of mud/clay masks for cosmetic and therapeutic effects dates to the 16th century Renaissance.
 In fact, because early mud masks were used therapeutically to treat conditions as varied as osteoarthritis, sciatica, skin diseases, and rheumatic disorders, they were applied by physicians.
 Over time, mud masks evolved to be used for their cosmetic benefits as well.
-Today’s mud masks can improve the skin’s overall complexion, minimize the appearance of wrinkles, fine lines, and drooping skin, and remove excess oil.
+The antioxidants in today’s mud masks can improve the skin’s overall complexion, minimize the appearance of wrinkles, fine lines, and drooping skin, and remove excess oil.
 Modern masks can also be used in the management of chronic skin conditions such as dermatitis, eczema, vitiligo, rosacea, and psoriasis.
 Therapeutically, they can increase circulation, ease muscle tension, and relieve pain related to arthritis.
 Having a mud or clay spa treatment is also a stress-buster that can help you relax and manage tension.

 What is a Mud Mask?